Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Imputation and Inference with EHRs

 When the value ppp is small, for example, less than 5\%, this suggests that the replicated data sets systematically differ from the observed data set, with respect to that statistic.
-With not small ppp values, the imputation model preserves the observed characteristics of that statistic.
-For the 7372 patient-level A1c summaries, the marginal profiling model yields 52 ppp values that are below 1\% for the average, and the number of below 1\% ppp values for the 2.5\% percentile and for the 97.5\% percentile are 238 and 375.
-The number of ppp values that are below 1\% for these three statistics model under joint profiling is 66, 464 and 678, respectively.
-The posterior predictive check does not raise the flag of lack of model fit.
-However, the performance of joint profiling is inferior in preserving the observed mean values across patients in comparison with marginal profiling.
+With larger ppp values, the evidence does not contradict that the imputation model preserves the observed characteristics of that statistic~\citep{he2010,blpm-si:15}.
+For the 7372 patient-level A1c summaries, the marginal profiling model yields 52 ppp values that are below 1\% for the average, and the numbers of below 1\% ppp values for the 2.5\% percentile and the 97.5\% percentile are 238 and 375.
+The number of ppp values that are below 1\% for these three statistics under joint profiling is 66, 464 and 678, respectively.
+Based on the low proportions of small ppp values, the posterior predictive check does not indicate lack of model fit in recovering the trajectories.
+However, the performance of joint profiling is inferior to marginal profiling in preserving the observed mean values across patients.

-For the quarter-level A1c summaries, we compare the predictions with the empirical values under two profiling approaches.
-The 95\% predictive credible intervals greatly overlap with the empirical 95\% CIs.
-Figure~\ref{mar_nmar} shows that the posterior predictive mean estimates are generally close to the empirical mean values, except for two observations, and both approaches perform competitively and similarly.
+For the quarter-level A1c summaries, we compare the predictions with the observed values under the two profiling approaches.
+The 95\% predictive credible intervals greatly overlap with the empirical 95\% confidence intervals (CIs).
+Figure~\ref{mar_nmar} shows that the posterior predictive mean estimates are generally close to the observed mean values, except for two observations, and both approaches perform competitively and similarly.
 We check the parameter estimates in Model~\ref{joint}, and find that the coefficients do not change across profiles.
 This explains the similar performance of joint profiling and marginal profiling.

-To evaluate the robustness against model misspecification for the A1c trajectory, we use the logarithm transformed A1c value as the outcome variable and fit a linear regression model with time in years in $\bfD^*_{ij}$, the slopes of which change across classes.
-Based on BIC and LPML, we select $L=4$ classes for marginal and joint profiling under the linearity assumption.
-The posterior predictive check shows that imputation performances under both marginal and joint profiling are worse than those with spline functions, with larger bias and variability.
-Hence, we choose the models with spline functions.